DanWahlin/CopilotAdventures/README.md

 Once you've completed the warmup adventure, choose another one from the list below:

-- Beginner Adventures
+- Beginner Adventures: You have basic programming language knowledge (variables, loops, conditionals, arrays)
     - [The Clockwork Town of Tempora](./Adventures/1-Beginner/The-Clockwork-Town-of-Tempora.md)
     - [The Magical Forest of Algora](./Adventures/1-Beginner/The-Magical-Forest-of-Algora.md)
-- Intermediate Adventures
+- Intermediate Adventures: You have hands-on experience with a programming language (understand control flow, algorithms, data structures)
     - [The Celestia Alignment of Lumoria](./Adventures/2-Intermediate/The-Celestial-Alignment-of-Lumoria.md)
     - [The Legendary Duel of Stonevale](./Adventures/2-Intermediate/The-Legendary-Duel-of-Stonevale.md)
     - [The Scrolls of Eldoria](./Adventures/2-Intermediate/The-Scrolls-of-Eldoria.md)
-- Advanced Adventures
+- Advanced Adventures: You're an experienced developer with a solid understanding of algorithms and data structures
     - [The Gridlock Arena of Mythos](./Adventures/3-Advanced/The-Gridlock-Arena-of-Mythos.md)

 ### 3. Start Coding